andrewpmartinez/py-eve-chat-mon/README.md

 The monitor starts its own polling thread as a daemon (meaning it will stay running as long as the main thread is running).
 It can be stopped by calling `monitor.stop()` and restarted again by `monitor.start()`.

+### mmh3

+You will need to be able to compile C packages.
+If you are on Windows, the easiest way is to install Visual Studio Community Edition (free) and then ensure you set your ``VS1000COMNTOOLS``` environment variable to C:\Program Files (x86)\Microsoft Visual Studio 12.0\Common7\Tools.
+Where 12.0 may change based on which version of Visual Studio is out (i.e. 2013 = 12.0 and the next will be 13.0, etc).

+If you don't want to do that, you can go the MinGW (http://www.mingw.org/) route.
+I leave that to the reader to research.

 ### Polling?

 Yes polling.
 The initial implementation attempted to use `watchdog` to recieve file update events.
 However, besides the initial creation of the log files, no events are fired in a timely fashion.